GasparyanG/zao/README.md

 foo(); // This prints 'foo'.
 ```

-This is a normal case, when we define function inside of another one and call neasted function, which uses "parent" function's **local** variable.
+This is a normal case, when you define function inside of another one and call it.
+As you can see this neasted function uses "parent" function's **local** variable.

-Now imagine that we need to use that same neasted function outside of its "parent".
+Now imagine that you need to use that same neasted function outside of its "parent".
 ```php
 fun foo() {
     var callerName = "foo";